 If the method references and method invocation parameters or the return parameters do not fit in a single APDU, either the service-specific or the general block transfer mechanism may be used.
 It is negotiated via bit 2 or bit 13 of the conformance block; see 7.3.1.

-NOTE In some DLMS/COSEM communication profiles segmentation is available to transfer long APDUs.
+NOTE In some DLMS®/COSEM communication profiles segmentation is available to transfer long APDUs.

 The ACTION service primitive types and the corresponding APDUs are shown in Table 70.